-$$\hat{x}' = E\langle x | \hat{x} \rangle = \beta_0 + \beta_1 \hat{x} \tag{5}$$ where β_0 and β_1 are respectively the bias in the mean and variance of the hindcasts.
-Following the cross-validation procedure, the consolidated hindcasts were recalibrated using parameters estimated from data excluding a 5 year block about the target year.
+where $\beta_0$ and $\beta_1$ are, respectively, the bias in the mean and variance of the hindcasts.
+Following the cross-validation procedure, the consolidated hindcasts were recalibrated using parameters estimated from data excluding a 5-yr block about the target year.
 The revised MSSS values show little improvement over the raw hindcasts.
-Since the recalibration amounts to a linear transformation of the hindcast values it cannot change, $r{\hat{x},x}$, the product moment correlation between the hindcast/observation pairs.
+Since the recalibration amounts to a linear transformation of the hindcast values, it cannot change the product moment correlation between the hindcastobservation pairs, $r{xx}$ .
 Further as noted above, the hindcast bias is negligible.
 Thus, the only scope for improvement in MSSS arises from adjustment of the hindcast variance.
-Given the minimal improvement in MSSS post recalibration, it is concluded that there is no significant bias in the consolidated hindcast variance, and thus the remaining unexplained variance must be attributable to factors outside of the model and/or to non-linear interactions.
+Given the minimal improvement in MSSS post-recalibration, it is concluded that there is no significant bias in the consolidated hindcast variance, and thus the remaining unexplained variance must be attributable to factors outside of the model and/or to nonlinear interactions.

-Neither the standard nor the consolidated ENSO-CLIPER model is found to be skillful prior to March (lead of 5 months), this corresponding to the onset of the 'spring predictability barrier' (Torrence and Webster 1998).
-The likely failing of the models results from their heavy reliance (by design) on persistence which often breaks down during this time of the year.
+Neither the standard nor the consolidated ENSO-CLIPER model is found to be skillful prior to March (lead of 5 months), this corresponding to the onset of the "spring predictability barrier" (Torrence and Webster 1998).
+The likely failing of the models results from their heavy reliance (by design) on persistence, which often breaks down during this time of the year.
 The inclusion of long-term trends is insufficient to predict phase changes from winter into summer.

-Optimisation of the consolidated CLIPER model may lead to further skill improvements.
-The model presented here (defined as the mean of an ensemble of 18 models built using 6 teleconnected predictor averaging periods and 3 PVE improvement factors) was selected from the visual inspection of Figures 3-5 and for computational expediency.
-Improved hindcast skill may be obtained from an optimised multi-ensemble consolidated ENSO-CLIPER model which includes the capability to select ensemble models built (a) using predictors in categories (A) and (B) computed over non 1, 3- and 5-month means, (b) using different predictor significance level screening factors and (c) using more than 18 ensembles.
+Optimization of the consolidated CLIPER model may lead to further skill improvements.
+The model presented here (defined as the mean of an ensemble of 18 models built using six teleconnected predictor averaging periods and three PVE improvement factors) was selected from the visual inspection of Figs. 3-5 and for computational expediency.
+Improved hindcast skill may be obtained from an optimized multiensemble consolidated ENSO-CLIPER model, which includes the capability to select ensemble models built 1) using predictors in categories a and b computed over non-1-, -3-, and -5-month means; 2) using different predictor significance level screening factors; and 3) using more than 18 ensembles.
 Additional skill may also be obtainable through the deployment of phase dependent models.
-Previous studies (e.g. Mason and Mimmack 2002) have found that ENSO is more predictable when in its positive phase.
+Previous studies (e.g., Mason and Mimmack 2002) have found that ENSO is more predictable when in its positive phase.